Daimler sees profit rise as new models catch on

 IMPROVING MARGINS

-Stuttgart-based Daimler reported a 45 percent rise in fourth-quarter adjusted group EBIT to 2.53 billion euros ($3.42 billion), above the 2.32 billion euros forecast by analysts in a Reuters poll.
+Stuttgart-based Daimler reported a 45 percent rise in fourth-quarter adjusted group EBIT to 2.53 billion euros (2.09 billion pounds), above the 2.32 billion euros forecast by analysts in a Reuters poll.

 Profitability at Mercedes-Benz Cars improved thanks to the range of fresh new cars including the A- and B-Class compact cars, helping to lift the division's return on sales from ongoing operations to 8 percent in the quarter, up from 5.3 percent in the year-earlier period.
 The company aims to increase that to 10 percent in the medium term.